 - Partial Access: An affiliate account may be "locked down to one or two merchant programs for compliance reasons or because this was requested by a merchant partner.

-- Merchants Sign-Off: A Merchant must sign-off on special terms (listed in notes) when recruiting or accepting a Affiliates / website into their program.
+- Merchants Sign-Off: A merchant must sign-off on special terms (listed in notes) when recruiting or accepting certain affiliates / websites into their program.